-No apology for Elon Musk from British diver at 'pedo guy' defamation trial
+No apology to Elon Musk from British diver at 'pedo guy' defamation trial

 Musk’s first tweet questioned Unsworth’s role in the rescue, while the second said, “Sorry pedo guy, you really did ask for it.”
 The third tweet, in response to a follower who asked Musk about the second tweet, said “Bet ya a signed dollar it’s true.”

-Unsworth said the tweets branded him a pedophile and a liar, and said on Wednesday that they left him “humiliated, ashamed, dirtied.”
+Unsworth said the tweets harmed his reputation by branding him a pedophile and a liar, and said on Wednesday that they left him “humiliated, ashamed, dirtied.”

+Musk’s lawyers have said Unsworth’s reputation was unsullied and that he even tried to profit from his role in the rescue, which Price said won him plaudits from the Thai and British governments.

+Asked if there was talk of his being a pedophile at a 10 Downing Street event where he stood next to Theresa May, then Britain’s prime minister, Unsworth said: “Not that I recall.”

 In his own testimony, Musk, 48, apologized to Unsworth and said he did not believe Unsworth was a pedophile.